myroyalgold/Accenture-North-America-Analysis/README.md

 - Choose the data visualizations that best support the story you want to tell to the client
 - Create a PowerPoint presentation that reports on the client’s content performance

+How many unique categories are there?
+How many reactions are there to the most popular category?
+What was the month with the most posts?